rchriste/OnPurpose/README.md

 **Success for improving mental health should be measured by:**

-1. If someone has a feeling of relief that the software is helping them track and manage this mess they are in,
+1. Does someone have a feeling of relief that the software is helping them track and manage this mess they are in or is the to do list itself a source of stress,
-2. If they are excited and hopeful because they know what the next step is and,
+2. If they are excited and hopeful because they know what the next step is and a faith that taking the next step will help, and
-3. Do they have a hopeful belief that taking the next step will actually help.
+3. Does the software help them manage the expectations of others and that they have for themselves.

 **Regarding practical challenges success should be measured by:**